-Marlborough Girls’ College believes that harmonious working relationships are integral to creating a positive social and learning environment and, in the context, restorative practices have been applied to a wide variety of events that can occur in schools, ranging from ongoing classroom disruption to incidents of serious physical, social and/or emotional harm.
-Repairing relationships and those affected working out solutions together, is at the heart of this method.
-Restorative methods enhance a school-wide culture of mutual respect, care and support, event in the face of wrong doing and relational conflict.
+Marlborough Girls’ College believes that harmonious working relationships are integral to creating a positive social and learning environment.
+Restorative practices have been applied to a wide variety of events that can occur in schools, ranging from ongoing classroom disruption to incidents of serious physical, social and/or emotional harm.
+Repairing relationships with those affected working out solutions together, is at the heart of Restorative Practice.
+Our Restorative processes provide us with best-practice tools and techniques to foster positive connections.

-We regularly discuss the importance of Positive Relationships in our lives and the importance of developing the social skills to enhance our relationships.
+At MGC we regularly discuss the importance of positive relationships in our lives, as well as the importance of developing the social skills to enhance our relationships.

-Our Student Behaviour Management at Marlborough Girls’ is based on an Expectation of high standards and Restorative Practice.
+Our Student Behaviour Management at Marlborough Girls’ is based on expectations of high standards and on the Restorative Practice model.

 Features of a Health Promoting School

-Marlborough Girls' College strives to be a Health promoting school with the following features emphasised at school:
+Marlborough Girls' College strives to be a school that promotes by prioritising and valuing the following: